-Denominational Schools Within the Trust (St Gabriel's Church of England Primary School) These schools will offer every child who applies, whether of the faith, another faith or no faith, a place at the school if there are places available
+Denominational Schools Within the Trust (St Gabriel's Church of England Primary School)

+These schools will offer every child who applies, whether of the faith, another faith or no faith, a place at the school if there are places available

-- Children whose statement of special educational needs (SEN) or Education, Health and Care Plan (EHCP) names the school - Looked after children (LAC) in the care of the local authority - Children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) - This includes any "looked after child", "previously looked after children" and any child who was previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order.
-'Looked after' means that the child was (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions. - This criteria also includes looked after children and all previously looked after children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Children whose statement of special educational needs (SEN) or Education, Health and Care Plan (EHCP) names the school.

+- Looked after children (LAC) in the care of the local authority. - Children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).
+Looked after children and all previously looked after children, including those who appear to the admission authority to have been in state care outside of England, and ceased to be in state care as a result of being adopted (or became subject to a child arrangement order or special guardianship order)